-Our experiments are built on top of SMAC3 \citep{lindauer-icml24a}, for vanilla BO, \pibo, and \tool.
-We utilize the Hyperparameter Optimization Facade, but deactivate its standard $\log$ transformations.
+Our experiments are built on top of SMAC3 \citep{lindauer-jmlr22a}, for vanilla BO, \pibo, and \tool.
+We use the Hyperparameter Optimization Facade but deactivate its default $\log$ transformations.
 We also refit the surrogate after every evaluated configuration.